top of page

 Andrew Kingsley

-Andrew Kingsley (he/him) just finished his 6th year of teaching at the Riverdale Country School, and first year teaching at the UPenn Graduate School of Education.
+Andrew Kingsley (he/him) just started his 7th year of teaching at the Riverdale Country School.
+He also teaches at the UPenn Graduate School of Education.
 Besides making crosswords, he also likes making chess sets—anything with a grid shape, basically.

 SUMMER TOURNAMENT